massimo-terenzi/UMAP-interactive-viz/README.md

 # UMAP Interactive Visualization Tool

 An interactive web tool for exploring UMAP (Uniform Manifold Approximation and Projection) results with advanced clustering and data analysis features.
+This tool provides an interactive web interface for visualizing clustered datasets reduced via UMAP, using .csv files that include coordinate data, image URLs, associated texts, and optional connotative descriptions.
+It is designed to support the qualitative inspection of results from unsupervised clustering workflows, particularly in contexts where semantic and visual patterns are central to the analysis.

 The tool is available here: [https://massimo-terenzi.github.io/UMAP-interactive-viz](https://massimo-terenzi.github.io/UMAP-interactive-viz/)